 - Has short recovery times

 And something further to consider – if a patient receives brachytherapy as a first-line treatment, it’s possible to do external radiation at a later date.
 However, it’s not possible the other way around: brachytherapy can not be done after a patient has been treated with external beam radiation.

 If you or a loved one has received a cancer diagnosis and wants to access treatments that are proven to have longer survival rates and fewer side effects, contact CTOAM today.
-You can also book a free consultation with Director of Scientific Research, Alex Rolland, to discuss your case in more detail.
+Register for a Precision Second Opinion to discover how we can help you to reduce stress and dramatically increase treatment success.